khanadm/Django-Deployment-on-EC2-server/README.md

 django-admin.py startproject useraccount
 ```

--  Adjust the Project Settings
+-  Adjust the Project Settings.
--

   We have to make changes in setting.py file.
 In ALLOWED_HOSTS section we have to write the server's address or domain names may be used to connect to      Django app.